 3. Expect Real Work With Supervision

-The purpose of an internship is not to get coffee and run errands for someone important.
+Getting coffee and running errands for someone important is not the purpose of an internship.
 The idea is to do real work in the field of mechanical engineering under supervision of experienced engineers.
 Internships are a great way to learn real-world skills.
 And because you’re still a student, it’s expected you’ll ask lots of questions so you can learn even more.

 4. It’s Okay to Be Considered Cheap Labor